 • Drop-in sessions

 Supporting your transition to life at uni

 Starting university is a big and exciting step.
-To help ensure a smooth start to university, a comprehensive introduction to tertiary study is provided for new residents every year.
+To help ensure a smooth start to studying at university in Adelaide, a comprehensive introduction to tertiary study is provided for new residents every year.
 We focus on helping residents transition from high school to self-directed study and active learning.

 Regular sessions cover general tips as well as topic specific information including:

 • Essay writing and referencing at tertiary level

 An academic “health check” is undertaken for all new residents early in the first term to ensure they have the skills, information and resources needed to excel in their studies.